DVHS-Jazz-Club/DVHS-Jazz-Club.github.io/README.md

     - After making your changes, scroll to the "Save Your Changes" section.
     - Click the **"Copy Updated JSON"** button.
 This copies all the site data to your clipboard.
 5.  **Apply Changes to the Code**:
-    - In your code editor, open the `public/data.json` file.
+    - In your code editor (like VS Code), open the `public/data.json` file.
     - Select all the text in the file and paste the content from your clipboard.
 6.  **Deploy**: Follow the deployment instructions below to make your changes live.